theCstokes/UEye/README.md

-This is the web UI
+This project aims at providing a fast and easy to use framework for building elegant cross platform applications.

-run:
+## How to Build:
 	npm install
 	npm install -g gulp
 	gulp

-To connect from external computer run:
+## Connect From External Host:
 	npm install -g iisexpress-proxy
 	iisexpress-proxy 63202 to 81

-assuming 63202 is the port you iss server is on.
+This is assuming 63202 is the port you iss server is on.